gaugup/PythonPerformanceResources/README.md

 ## Memory Management
 - [Pandas Memory Management](https://charumakhijani.medium.com/pandas-memory-management-b24807d2bb15) Provides some neat suggestions on how to use optimize on memory when using pandas DataFrrame.

+## CPU profiling
+- [Profiling in Python (Detect CPU & memory bottlenecks)](https://likegeeks.com/python-profiling/) Provides a host of libraries to profile python code to identify bottlenecks.